suryajeetlondhe/flutter_interview_questions/README.md

 is easy and flexible.

 ---

-87) What is the🎭 Purpose of the AnimatedSwitcher widget in Flutter?
+86.What is the🎭 Purpose of the AnimatedSwitcher widget in Flutter?
+---
-    AnimatedSwitcher is used to switch between two widgets with an animation when the child widget changes.
+AnimatedSwitcher is used to switch between two widgets with an animation when the child widget
+    changes.

 ✅ Why use it?